ImTanay/LLM-Multi-Domain-Ontology/README.md

 #### Task Overview
-The task addressed in this study involves identifying the semantic relationship that holds between a given pair of research concepts, denoted as $c_A$ and $c_B$.
-This task is formalized as a single-label, multi-class classification problem, where each input pair $(c_A, c_B)$ is assigned to exactly one of the following mutually exclusive categories:
+The task addressed in this study involves identifying the semantic relationship that holds between a given pair of research topics, denoted as $t_A$ and $t_B$.
+This task is formalized as a single-label, multi-class classification problem, where each input pair $(t_A, t_B)$ is assigned to exactly one of the following mutually exclusive categories:

+- **broader**: $t_A$ is a broader topic that subsumes the more specific topic $t_B$.
+For example, *databases* subsumes *distributed databases*
-- **skos:broader**: $c_A$ is a more specific concept subsumed by the broader concept $c_B$.
+- **narrower**: $t_A$ is a more specific topic subsumed by the broader topic $t_B$.
 For example, *adaptive signal processing* is subsumed by *signal processing*.
-- **skos:narrower**: $c_A$ is a broader concept that subsumes the more specific concept $c_B$.
-For example, *databases* subsumes *distributed databases*.
-This is the inverse relationship of **skos:broader**.
+This is the inverse relationship of **broader**;
-- **skos:exactMatch**: $c_A$ and $c_B$ are semantically equivalent and can be used interchangeably across a broad range of information retrieval tasks.
-For example, *haptic interface* and *haptic device*.
+- **same-as**: $t_A$ and $t_B$ are semantically equivalent and can be used interchangeably across a broad range of information retrieval tasks.
+For example, *ontology alignment* and *ontology matching*.
-- **other**: This category does not define a semantic relationship.
-Its purpose is to provide the classifier with a mechanism to label negative examples.
+- **other**: in contrast with the previous three categories, this category does not define a semantic relation.
+Its purpose is simply to provide the classifier with a mechanism to label negative examples.
 Without it, the classifier would be forced to assign one of the three predefined semantic relationships even when none actually applies to a given pair of topics.

 #### Experiment Strategies

-The experimental strategies in this study are categorized into two prompting-based approaches and three fine-tuning-based approaches:
+The experimental strategies in this study are categorised into two prompting-based approaches and three fine-tuning-based approaches:

 1. **Prompting-based Strategies**:
     - **Standard Prompting**: Each topic pair is processed once using a standardised prompt template.
     - **CoT, Two-way Strategy**: Each topic pair is processed twice:
-        - First, the relationship between $c_A$ and $c_B$ is identified.
+        - First, the relationship between $t_A$ and $t_B$ is identified.
-        - Then, the relationship between $c_B$ and $c_A$ is identified.
+        - Then, the relationship between $t_B$ and $t_A$ is identified.

 2. **Fine-tuning-based Strategies**:
     - **Domain-specific Evaluation**: The LLM is fine-tuned and tested within the same discipline (e.g., fine-tuned on the training set of *MeSH-Rel-4K* and evaluated on the test set of *MeSH-Rel-4K*).
 This setting is expected to yield the highest performance due to domain alignment.